-Zadi Diaz is a producer, photographer, and creative executive based in Los Angeles, California.
-She is a member of the Producer's Guild and currently the Founder of We Are Major, a creative consulting company.
+Zadi Diaz is a documentary filmmaker, photographer, and creative professional based in Los Angeles, California.
+She is a member of the Producer's Guild and currently the Founder of We Are Major, a production and creative consulting company.

 Prior to Major, she was the VP, Head of Digital Studio at Mitu, the VP of Programming and Development at ipsy, VP of Programming and Development for Awestruck at AwesomenessTV, and the Executive Producer of YouTube Nation, YouTube’s daily flagship show, produced by DreamWorks Animation.

 Zadi was also the Head of Content Development at Disney Interactive, the interactive entertainment division of The Walt Disney Company.
 In her role, Zadi developed and produced original live-action and animated series across the company’s website and social platforms.
 Her focus was on forming key partnerships across the different divisions of the Walt Disney Company, including Disney Channel, Parks and Resorts, Music, and Mobile Games.

 Prior to joining Disney, Zadi was the co-founder of Smashface, a new media production company, and was the co-creator and host of Epic Fu, a Webby award-winning independent web series about Internet culture, which ran for over five years on various digital and OTT platforms.